nguyenthinhit996/PortfolioAppMicroFrontend/README.md

    - These components are imported and used across the remote apps to ensure consistency and avoid code duplication.

 3. **Module Federation**:
-   - The `ModuleFederationPlugin` in Webpack is used to expose components from remote apps and dynamically load them in the host app.
+   - Vite provides an easy-to-setup plugin for module federation to share components from remote apps and dynamically load them in the host app.

 4. **UI Design**:
    - Material UI (MUI) is used for consistent, pre-built UI components across the project.
 You can customize the MUI components according to the project’s design requirements.